jeremylarter/slot/README.md

 ## Purpose of port?

-It was one of my favorite assignments that showcased VGA graphics.
+It was one of my favorite assignments that showcased [VGA graphics](https://en.wikipedia.org/wiki/Mode_13h).
 The screen resolution was just 320x200 (like an Apple watch but on a full size monitor).
 The draw for me was that it could display 256 colours from a palette of about 65,000.

 Today I am interested in React, SVG, CSS animation, Azure cloud hosting and accessibility.
 So doing a port allows me to explore these areas of interest in a well defined scope.
 I created the original graphics, so I do not have to worry about copyright or creating new art.

+For the image conversion to [SVG][], I have kept the original blockiness.
+This style has had a resurgence due to games like Minecraft <sup>[(1)](#disclaimer)</sup> and various spin off titles.

+[svg]: https://en.wikipedia.org/wiki/Scalable_Vector_Graphics "Scaleable Vector Graphics"

+<a name="disclaimer"></a><sup>(1)</sup> [NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG](https://account.mojang.com/terms?ref=ft#brand).

 ## Simulation specifications